OnDataEngineering/OnDataEngineeringContent/_tech-categories/data-virtualization.md

 | D2RQ | Opens source platform for accessing relational databases as an RDF graph - <http://d2rq.org/>
 | Complexible Stardog | RDF database that also support property graphs and data virtualisation - <http://www.stardog.com/>

-## Open Source Technologies

-The following are both Apache technologies, focusing on querying across analytical datastores:

-| [Apache Drill](/technologies/apache-drill/) | Support for querying across HDFS, object stores, JDBC and NoSQL wide column stores
-| Apache Lens | Data cube queries over range of data sources - <http://lens.apache.org/>
+## Query Engines

+A number of [Query Engines](/tech-categories/query-engines/) support joins and aggregation of data from multiple data sources